Skip to content Skip to search Skip to department menu

 ONE.Oregon.gov: Medical, Food (SNAP), Cash and Childcare Benefits, apply with just one application (does not require an in-person intake!).

-For help signing up for SNAP, contact [email protected]
+For help signing up for SNAP, contact [email protected].

-Help applying for Oregon Benefits
+Apply for Oregon Benefits online.

 What documentation do you need when visiting with a DHS worker to qualify for SNAP benefits?